Introduction

 Career Growth Path

-- Senior AI Ethicist (5–8 years): Leading complex initiatives, you'll drive outcomes by setting ethical standards and mentoring peers.
+- Senior AI Ethicist (5–8 years): Lead complex initiatives, drive organizational adoption of ethical frameworks, and mentor junior team members.

-- Hard Skills: Python, APIs, System Design, Experimentation, Metrics
+- Hard Skills: Python, APIs, System Design, Experimentation, Metrics, PyTorch, TensorFlow, BigQuery, dbt

 - Soft Skills: Communication, Collaboration, Problem Solving, Stakeholder Management, Time Management